andrrocity/trafficflow/vcis/vci_protocol_uris.md

 >**Refer to [to the info JSON schema](vci_info_schema.json) for the official structure for this data.**

+**Only the `GET` verb is supported.**

- The entire vehicle information tree is a JSON dictionary.
-Each path component after `/info/` represents the key in the dictionary to drill in to.
-For example, making a request to `/info` will yield every single bit of information available, for example:
+Every piece of vehicle information that can be provided is conceptually modeled as a JSON dictionary.
+Each path component in the request URI is used to address the data item of interest.
+For example, making a request to `/info` will yield everything that is available, for example:

 ```json
 {